 The peak employment period for Uniroyal's Scottsville Plant was in the late 1960's and early 1970's.
 At that time, the plant employed 340 people and operated four shifts, five days a week.
 In the 1980's, the plant operated on a steady five-day per week basis.

 By the late 1950's, the Scottsville Plant was well established with several smaller independent tire makers, as well as continuing to supply Uniroyal Tire plants.
 In 1972, the plant began production for The People's Republic of China, beginning a relationship that continued through the years.
 The customer list constantly expanded to include clients on five continents.
 In August of 1986, the Scottsville Plant became part of the joint venture between Uniroyal, Inc., and the B.F.
 Goodrich Company, which operated as the Uniroyal Goodrich Tire Company (UGTC).

 In May of 1990, UGTC was purchased by The Michelin Groupe, and with this purchase the Scottsville Plant's mission changed.
-The plant is now dedicated to supplying the needs of Uniroyal Goodrich and Michelin tire plants.
-In 2002, Michelin's textile plant in Scottsville was sold to Hyosung America, Inc., an affiliate of Hysong Corporation of Korea.
+The plant was then dedicated to supplying the needs of Uniroyal Goodrich and Michelin tire plants.
+In 2002, Michelin's textile plant in Scottsville was sold for $7-million to Hyosung America, Inc., an affiliate of Hyosung Corporation of Korea.
 Under the terms of the agreement, Hyosung offered employment to all 240 Scottsville employees and also planned to update the plant.